 We are committed to the safeguarding of children, young people and vulnerable adults.
-We seek to ensure that our church is a welcoming but safe place for all who come through our doors.
+We seek to ensure that our church is a welcoming and safe place for all who come through our doors.

 - Every person has a value and dignity which comes directly from the creation of male and female in God’s own image and likeness.
 This implies a duty to value all people as bearing the image of God and therefore to protect them from harm.